 Population forecasts pose both opportunities and challenges for American farmers.
 A middle class that is expected to balloon by 3 billion people globally in the next decade is certain to increase demand for protein as families use their greater buying power to improve and diversify their diets.
 Farmers and ranchers will have to dramatically increase production to meet consumption needs.
 Prognosticators say we’ll need as much food in the next 50 years as has been consumed in the past 7,000 years.

-Speakers at a recent event hosted by FCSAmerica challenged farmers and ranchers to think globally as they shape business plans and strategies to keep their operations competitive in a rapidly changing world.
+Speakers at an event hosted by FCSAmerica challenged farmers and ranchers to think globally as they shape business plans and strategies to keep their operations competitive in a rapidly changing world.
 More than 100 producers gathered to hear their insights at the annual Agribusiness Finance Executive Summit in Omaha.

 Here are five key takeaways from presentations by Mike Brown, senior director of Elanco’s North American market access; Terry Barr, senior director of CoBank’s knowledge exchange division; Brett Stuart, CEO of Global AgriTrends; and Todd Hale, senior vice president of consumer and shopping insights for The Nielsen Company: